Cadiboo/NoCubes/README.md

 A mod for 1.12.2 that creates a cosmetic-only curved terrain layout in Minecraft.
 Original mod by Click_Me, Reverse Engineered under his permission (and modified with removed Mojang code where possible) by CosmicDan & updated to 1.12.2 by Cadiboo (me).
 I have also refactored and added comments to the code.
 These comments were taken from a JavaScript implementation of Surface Nets (The algorithm that NoCubes uses) that I found linked on the Source Theory website.

 ###### This mod depends on [RenderChunkRebuildChunk Hooks](https://github.com/Cadiboo/RenderChunkRebuildChunkHooks), A badly made coremod that I (Cadiboo) slapped together for Compatability/Staying with Forge standards/Utility.
 Here be dragons - You have been warned.
+###### To work on the code you have to manually add the coremod (from ./libs/RenderChunk rebuildChunk Hooks) to the build path, sorry I don't know how to automate this without making a proper maven repository which I'm too lazy to do

 #### Original thread: [http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1294958-no-cubes-1-0-realistic-graphics](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/1294958-no-cubes-1-0-realistic-graphics)